 YF is also a viral hemorrhagic fever that perpetually threatens US military forces, Department of Defense (DoD) civilians and military dependents traveling or deploying to endemic regions such as Sub-Saharan Africa, South America, and the Caribbean.
-Additionally, large parts of Southeast Asia, the Middle East, North Africa and even North America including the southern United States are at risk for YF outbreaks given the widespread prevalence of the Aedes mosquito vector for the YF virus.
+Additionally, large parts of Southeast Asia, the Middle East, North Africa and even North America to include the southern United States are at risk for YF outbreaks given the widespread prevalence of the Aedes mosquito vector for the YF virus.
 600 million people live in endemic areas and more than 2 billion are at potential risk for an emergent outbreak of the disease.
 Thus, deployed military forces, dependents and civilians are at risk in any area of responsibility.

-Recent epidemics coupled with manufacturing delays have caused an unprecedented global shortage of YF-VAX, prompting the use of Stamaril as an alternative.
-In addition, expected outbreaks might exacerbate the shortage of YF vaccine.
-The current study seeks to evaluate the next-generation vaccine developed and produced in a manner that would obviate manufacturing delays and, hence, improve the reliable accessibility to YF vaccine in a Public Health perspective.
+YF-VAX is currently in use by the DoD and is the only FDA approved YF vaccine.
+However, recent epidemics coupled with manufacturing delays have caused an unprecedented global shortage of the vaccine, prompting the use of an alternative, European-licensed vaccine in the US through investigational new drug status.
+Additional, expected outbreaks will only exacerbate the shortage of this vaccine.
+Lack of access to vaccine would not only threaten the health of DoD personnel traveling to at risk regions, but also negatively impact mission accomplishment as legal travel between multiple countries is contingent upon proof of vaccination.
+The current study seeks to evaluate the next-generation vaccine developed and produced in a manner that would obviate manufacturing delays and, hence, improve the reliable accessibility to YF vaccine for all DoD personnel.

-A safe and efficacious YF vaccine, produced with significantly higher yields than the current ones, to enable the continuation of immunization programs and to provide protection for populations residing in YF endemic or epidemic regions and travelers who will spend time in these areas, is therefore required.
+A safe and efficacious YF vaccine, produced with significantly higher yields than the current ones, is therefore required, to enable the continuation of immunization programs and to provide protection to populations residing in YF endemic or epidemic regions and to travelers who will spend time in these areas.
 The development of a high-quality new YF vaccine, manufactured with high yields in extensively characterized Vero cells in the absence of animal serum, and purified and controlled in conformance with international Good Manufacturing Practice standards, represents an advantage over other currently available vaccines produced in embryonated eggs.